-You’re first eligible for Medicare at 65—technically, three months before your 65th birthday—but some individuals still work full-time when this happens.
-It’s not only important to know your Medicare options at retirement, but to also understand what kind of expenses come with it.
-Learn more about the cost of Medicare and how having the right coverage can be in your benefit below.
+Part of the aging process is making sure your health is cared for later in life, which includes enrolling in Medicare.
+While you’re first eligible to apply for Medicare three months before your 65th birthday, some people will still be working during that time and therefore will still have healthcare through their employer.
+It’s important to know your Medicare options at retirement and to understand what kind of expenses come with it.
+In this article, we’ll help you learn more about the cost of Medicare and how having the right coverage can benefit you as you approach retirement.

 Medicare Part A & B (Original Medicare)